Chicken and Sausage Gumbo Recipe

 for about 10 minutes.
 This will allow all those great flavors to come together.

-Now we are going to add our okra.
+After 10 minutes to add our okra.

 Serve this over a bowl of rice and you are good to go!